w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 ---

-The path of parablocks from their creation to their inclusion into the relay chain (discussed in the [Parachain Protocol Page](./learn-parachains-protocol.md)) span two domains: the parachain side and the relay chain side.
-Scaling the Polkadot technology implies scaling how parablocks are produced and how their data is processed, secured, made available for additional checks, and finally included in the relay chain.
+The path of parablocks from their creation to their inclusion into the relay chain (discussed in the [Parachain Protocol Page](./learn-parachains-protocol.md)) span two domains: the parachain's role and the relay chain's role.
+Scaling the Polkadot protocol involves consideration on how parablocks are validated, processed, secured, made available for additional checks, and finally included in the relay chain as part of its final state

 [Asynchronous backing](./learn-async-backing.md) is the first implementation to the parachain protocol that alters how parachains produce blocks and how the relay chain processes their data.